icons8/lunacy-docs/docs/release-notes/index.md

 It means that even more people can install Lunacy and create awesome designs, share their ideas and collaborate in real-time.
 ### Notes

 * We temporarily removed the support for external plugins.
-That was a trade-off we had to make in order to release Mac and Linux versions.
+That was a trade-off we had to make in order to release the Mac and Linux versions.
 We're planning to restore the feature in one of the upcoming releases.
 * We removed suggestions panels.
 We need to re-think this feature.
 A new, revamped version will appear soon.
 * And one more thing.
 If you'd like to have Lunacy on iPad, vote for it <a href="https://lunatics.icons8.com/discussion/204/lunacy-for-ipad#latest" target="_blank">here</a>.

+-->

 # Version 7